cuappdev/ithaca-transit-backend/README.md

 ## Running

 Run `npm run graph` to build the graph.
 It starts up the GraphHopper server, which builds the graph if a cache doesn't exist already.
-After the server has started fully, kill it - the graph is built.
+After the server has fully started and the graph is built, **kill the session using `Ctrl-C`**.

 Run `npm start` to startup the backend at `localhost:3000`.